brian-watkins/elmer/README.md

 Using subscriptions, your component can register to be notified when certain effects occur.
 To describe the behavior of a component that has subscriptions, you'll need to do two things:

-1. Override the function that generates the subscription using `Elmer.Subscription.use` and `Elmer.Subscription.override` and replace it with a `Elmer.Subscription.spy`
+1. Override the function that generates the subscription using `Elmer.Platform.Subscription.use` and `Elmer.Platform.Subscription.override` and replace it with a `Elmer.Platform.Subscription.spy`
 2. Simulate the effect you've subscribed to receive with `Subscription.send`

 Let's test-drive a component that subscribes to receive the time every second.
 We'll